dsehnal/LiteMol/README.md

 This will create the files `dist/LiteMol-*.min.js` and `dist/css/LiteMol-plugin*.min.css`.

-When embedding the pluing in your pages, do not forget to include the `dist/css` and `dist/fonts` folders with the required style sheets and fonts.
+When embedding the plugin in your pages, do not forget to include the `dist/css` and `dist/fonts` folders with the required style sheets and fonts.

 License